 2. Don’t Forget to Add a Fabric Conditioner

 While doing our research on washing and caring for winter bedding, we also learnt about fabric conditioners.
 What is a fabric conditioner?
 It’s basically a product, which when added to the laundry cycle, helps ensure that the blankets and sheets remain soft, and their fibres are intact.
-According to the reviews by mothers on Comfort Core Fabric Conditioner, it gave the exact results as promised on the product label.
+According to the reviews by mothers on Comfort Sweet Dreams Fabric Conditioner, it gave the exact results as promised on the product label.
+We first soaked the bed linens for 5 mins in a bucket of water containing 20 ml of Comfort Sweet Dreams and put it to dry.
+It requires no rise after.

-We first wash our clothes in the machine as usual and add a cap of the fabric conditioner in the machine tub in clean water during the last rinse cycle.
+We first wash the bed linens with detergent as usual.
+Then pour 40 ml of comfort in the machine tub in clean water during the last rinse cycle.

 Top Load Machine